ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ### Ability Score Increase
 You may increase one of your ability scores by 2 or two of them by 1.
 You may forgo your ability score increase and take a feat instead.

+### Dark Magic Techniques
+At 7th level you may either succumb to the temptations of dark magic and gain power or resist its whispers and gain a greater amount of control over it.
+Choose one option from the following:

+- **Darkness Consume Me:** Your Darkness limit doubles, and you become immune to bad corruptions (but not VERY BAD ones), but each time you cast a spell you gain a neutral corruption, and you lose the Dark Magic Release feature.
+If your dark magic accumulated reaches 500 or greater you explode into a massive ball of necrotic energy, dealing 12d6 necrotic damage to all creatures within 360 feet.
+- **Leave Me Darkness:** Your Dark Magic Release feature may be activated as a free action and its radius and damage is doubled.
+- **Darkness Needs Light:** Your Dark Magic Release feature changes to require your entire turn (action, bonus action, and movement), but does not reduce your maximum spell level at all.

+Alternatively you may reject dabbling in the dark arts entirely and learn 7 spells.

 ### Epic Spells
 You are capable of casting 6th level spells, Spells which are so strong that they incur great physical toll.
-When you cast a 6th level spell, you lose the ability to cast spells for 1d4 * 7 days.
+When you cast a 6th level spell, you lose the ability to cast spells for 1d4 * 7 days (unless you have the **Darkness Consume Me** technique).
 You may not cast a 6th level spell more than once in a year.

 ---